 The Elementary Grades Curriculum: Kindergarten through Grade 5

 Our challenging academic program emphasizes the basic tools of learning; reading, writing and mathematics.
 The curriculum is varied - rich in music, literature, art, history, foreign language, computers, physical education, and spiritual development - all taught in an enriching and nurturing environment.
 Grace elementary students receive dedicated, individual attention in small classes.

 Our students learn to be creative, independent thinkers and successful problem solvers, eager to explore the world around them.
 This is accomplished by "growing" students who have strong skills in language arts, mathematics, science and social studies; students whose understanding of the world is broadened through working with the visual arts, music, drama and great literature; students nurtured by God's love and our caring faculty; students with a strong sense of moral values.
 Cooperative learning is stressed throughout the elementary grades.

 All students in Kindergarten through Grade Five receive Spanish instruction.
-They all attend music/performing arts classes twice a week, and library, computer/technology and religion classes weekly.
+They all attend music classes, library, computer/technology and religion classes weekly.
 Students in Grades One through Five attend physical education classes twice a week and have a weekly studio art class.
 Kindergarten students have physical education class once a week and art instruction regularly with their class teachers.
 All Grace Episcopal School students attend chapel every week.
 All of these special academic subjects and activities are described in detail later in this publication.

 Please click on the following link to view our whole school curriculum guide:

 Please click on the links below for grade specific curriculums: